jebin2/TextFrameAligner/sentence_split_system_prompt.md

 - Ensure each split results in a meaningful, standalone unit
 - Avoid creating sentence fragments unless they appear intentionally in the original text

+## Critical Requirement:
+Process and return ALL sentences from the input text.
+Do not truncate or omit any content.

 ## Input Format:
 The user will provide a paragraph of text.

 ## Output JSON Format:
 Return only a JSON array of strings, with no explanations or additional text:
+Before returning the JSON, verify that you have processed every sentence from the input.

 ["sentence 1", "sentence 2", "sentence 3", ...]
 Remember: Your goal is intelligent sentence splitting based on meaning, not just punctuation-based splitting.